Quark-sector Lorentz violation in $Z$-boson production: The Drell-Yan process

 The cross section \eqref{DYsigmadQ2} enables a comparison with the entire $Q^2$ spectrum measured at LHC.
-In Ref.~\cite{Kostelecky:2019fse} it was shown that the photon contribution is dominated by measurements at low $Q^2$ ~\cite{Sirunyan:2018owv}.
-In this section, we revisit the impact of measurements at low $Q^2$ and present estimated bounds using total cross section measurements on the $Z$ pole by the CMS collaboration~\cite{Sirunyan:2019bzr}.
-We follow the convention of reporting constraints on coefficient combinations as they appear in the sun-centered frame \cite{Kostelecky:2002hh,Bluhm:2001rw,Bluhm:2003un}.

-The main difference between photon and $Z$ interactions is the presence of parity violation which, in turn, introduces dependence on the parity-odd $d$ coefficients defined in Eq.~\eqref{eq:quarkcoeffs}.
-At low $Q^2$, Eq.~\eqref{eq:quarkcoeffs} includes the interference between diagrams mediated by the exchange of a photon or $Z$ boson.
-Thus we expect some sensitivity to the $d$ coefficients in addition to the parity-even $c$ coefficients away from the $Z$ pole.
+In ref.~\cite{Kostelecky:2019fse} it was shown that the photon contribution is dominated by measurements at low $Q^2$~\cite{Sirunyan:2018owv}.
+We revisit the impact of measurements at low $Q^2$ and present estimated bounds using total cross-section measurements on the $Z$ pole by the CMS collaboration~\cite{Sirunyan:2019bzr}.
+The main difference between photon and $Z$ interactions is the presence of parity violation which, in turn, introduces dependence on the parity-odd $d$ coefficients defined in eq.~\eqref{eq:quarkcoeffs}.
+At low $Q^2$, eq.~\eqref{eq:quarkcoeffs} includes the interference between diagrams mediated by the exchange of a photon or $Z$ boson.
+Thus, we expect some sensitivity to the $d$ coefficients in addition to the parity-even $c$ coefficients away from the $Z$ pole.
 On the $Z$ pole, parity-violating effects are maximal, and we expect a strong sensitivity to the $d$ coefficients.